mercadopago/devsite-docs/guides/localization/crossborder-integration-en.md

-## PAYMENT REFUND
+## Payments Refund
 The refund of a payment is made in the local currency of the operation (for example, MXN) under the same conversion of the original payment.

 For this, it will be necessary for you to search for the payment by means of the `payment_id` and obtain the` currency_conversion`.

-You can get more information about the returns API in the following [link]("../guides/manage-account/cancellations-and-refunds).
+You can get more information about the returns API in the following [link](/guides/manage-account/cancellations-and-refunds).